David J. Burge is a Partner in the Real Estate Practice at Smith, Gambrell & Russell, LLP.

-In 2008, Governor Perdue appointed Mr. Burge to be the Consumer Member of the Georgia Department of Community Affairs, Georgia’s housing finance and economic development agency.
+In 2020, Governor Kemp appointed Mr. Burge to the Board of the Georgia Department of Community Affairs, Georgia’s housing finance and economic development agency.
 He also serves on the Georgia Ethics Commission.
-Mr. Burge served on the Georgia Real Estate Commission from 2008 until 2019, the Board of the Georgia Superior Court Clerks’ Cooperative Authority from 2007 until 2012 and on the Fulton County Board of Registration and Elections from 2013 until 2019.
-He served as Chairman of both the Real Estate Section of the Atlanta Bar Association (1999-2000) and the Real Property Law Section of the State Bar of Georgia (2006-2007).
-He is active with the Boy Scouts of America, the Urban Land Institute and NAIOP, The Commercial Real Estate Development Association.
-He is a board member of the Atlanta Area Council of the Boy Scouts of America and in 2006, he received the Boy Scouts Silver Beaver Award, the Boy Scouts’ highest award for service to youth.
+Mr. Burge served on the Georgia Real Estate Commission from 2008 until 2019, the Board of the Georgia Superior Court Clerks’ Cooperative Authority from 2007 until 2012, and the Fulton County Board of Registration and Elections from 2013 until 2019.
+He served as Chairman of the Real Estate Section of the Atlanta Bar Association (1999-2000) and the Real Property Law Section of the State Bar of Georgia (2006-2007).
+He is active with the Boy Scouts of America, the Urban Land Institute, and NAIOP, The Commercial Real Estate Development Association.
+He is a board member of the Atlanta Area Council of the Boy Scouts of America, and in 2006, he received the Boy Scouts Silver Beaver Award, the Boy Scouts’ highest award for service to youth.
 He also serves on the Board of Trustees of Buckhead Christian Ministries and was a member of the Emory University Board of Visitors from 2018 until 2021.
-He is a graduate of the Midtown Alliance Leadership Program, the Coverdell Leadership Institute and Leadership Atlanta.
+He is a graduate of the Midtown Alliance Leadership Program, the Coverdell Leadership Institute, and Leadership Atlanta.
 He was a delegate to the 2008 Republican National Convention.

 Prior to private practice, Mr. Burge served as a judicial clerk for Judge Albert J. Henderson, Judge of the U.S. Court of Appeals for the Eleventh Circuit.